Do It Yourself (DIY) or Outsource Investments?

 When it comes to self managing your investments, the key is to be honest with yourself.
 If you have what it takes, you have the opportunity to save a lot money over time by doing it yourself (assuming you do as well as a professional).
 In the same way, you could save a lot of money doing your own car repairs, but it's all for nothing if you make a mistake that causes you to lose control of the car while your kids are in the back seat.
 The stakes are high.

 If you have any doubts about whether you possess the ingredients to success, the value you receive from a skilled financial advisor will far outweigh the cost of hiring one.
-Since the cost of making financial mistakes is so high, my hope is that this post has helped you determine for yourself whether or not you should to pay a professional to avoid them.
+The cost of making financial mistakes is incredibly high; my hope is that this post helps you decide for yourself whether you should to pay a professional to avoid them.